anishpavaskar/Matlab-Low-Pass-Filter/README.md

 # Matlab-Low-Pass-Filter

-A low pass filter for matlab
+This is a simple low pass filter made in Matlab.
+It uses the FFT algorithm to create the low pass filter.